French frigate Cléopâtre (1781): French Revolutionary Wars

 On 8 January 1795, Argonaut captured the French Republican warship Esperance on the North America Station.
 Esperance was armed with 22 guns (4 and 6-pounders), and had a crew of 130 men.
 She was under the command of lieutenant de vaisseau de St. Laurent and had been out 56 days from Rochfort, bound for the Chesapeake.
 Argonaut shared the prize money with Oiseaux.
 Because she was captured in good order and sailed well, Rear Admiral Murray put a British crew aboard and sent Esperance out on patrol with Lynx on 31 January.

 In 1798, Oiseau served in the Indian Ocean, where she captured the French Réunion on 1 September.
 On 21 April 1799 her boats went into Saint Denis on the Íle de Bourbon and cut out two merchant vessels, Denree, which had a cargo of bale goods and coffee, and Augustine, which had a cargo of rum and arrack.
 Augustine was lost in St. Augustine's Bay.

+On 11 March 1800, she was at Cape Town.